observatorium/api/README.md

     	The endpoint against which to send read requests for metrics.
 It used as a fallback to 'query.endpoint' and 'query-range.endpoint'.
   -metrics.tenant-header string
-    	The name of the HTTP header containing the tenant ID to forward to the metrics upstreams. (default "THANOS-TENANT") -metrics.write.endpoint string
+    	The name of the HTTP header containing the tenant ID to forward to the metrics upstreams. (default "THANOS-TENANT") -metrics.tenant-label string
+    	The name of the PromQL label that should hold the tenant ID in metrics upstreams. (default "tenant_id") -metrics.write.endpoint string
     	The endpoint against which to make write requests for metrics.
   -middleware.backlog-duration-concurrent-requests duration